sprague-grundy/sprague-grundy.github.io/short_stories/_posts/2021-03-18-chained_summonings.md

 ONE."

 The king wrinkled his nose.
 "I am aware.
 You weren't exactly our first choice.
-But you are the most powerful creature being of in our archives.
+But you are the most powerful being written of in our archives.
 And so here we are.
 My wizard assures me the spell is binding.
 You cannot return until my task is fulfilled."